Impartiality and Inquiries

 At the core of A-LIGN’S impartiality policy is A-LIGN’S management’s commitment to maintaining independence, in fact, perception and removing threats to impartiality.
 A-LIGN defines threats as a relationship that threatens the impartiality based on ownership, governance, management, personnel, shared resources, finances, contracts, marketing, and payment of a sales commission and/or other inducements for the referral of new clients.

 Review and analysis of impartiality are conducted on an ongoing basis as well as annually with regards to all prospects, clients, and personnel to ensure all conflicts of interest and threats to impartiality are identified, reviewed, analyzed, resolved, and monitored.
 In addition, A-LIGN’S review process ensures that we do not perform audit services for clients where non-audit services have been performed and that ISO management consulting services are not performed by A-LIGN.

 A-LIGN’S leadership ensures adherence to the impartiality policy through periodic management reviews, automated monitoring tools, internal audits, and formal risk assessments of our audit processes.

-A-LIGN operates under and complies with the independence requirements established by the American Institute of Certified Public Accountants, ISO 17021:2015 ISO 17020:2012 and FedRAMP and has developed this impartiality policy and supporting procedures to ensure ongoing compliance.
+A-LIGN operates under and complies with the independence requirements established by the American Institute of Certified Public Accountants, Payment Card Industry Security Standards Council (PCI SSC), ISO/IEC 17021:2015, ISO/IEC 27006:2015, ISO/IEC 17020:2012 and FedRAMP and has developed this impartiality policy and supporting procedures to ensure ongoing compliance.

 Information on the certification body’s processes for granting, refusing, maintaining, renewing, suspending, restoring, or withdrawing certification or expanding or reducing the scope of certification is defined below.